- PrintArticle Summary

 If you have a dual diagnosis, it may be safest to detox in an inpatient treatment facility.2 Inpatient treatment programs offer 24-hour care for the duration of acute withdrawal, which often lasts up to 7 days.2 Many people undergoing withdrawal experience an increase in mental health symptoms like depression and anxiety.
 Dual diagnosis treatment program staff can carefully monitor and treat an individual's physical and psychological withdrawal symptoms.

 Medical detox programs will have doctors who can prescribe appropriate medications to alleviate certain symptoms and to prevent complications.
-If prescription drug abuse is a factor, doctors may conduct a gradual taper to slowly wean a person off the substance in question, rather than force them to face the rapid onset of symptoms that may come from abrupt substance discontinuation.
+If prescription drug abuse is a factor, doctors may conduct a gradual taper to slowly wean the individual off the substance in question, rather than force them to face the rapid onset of symptoms that may come from abrupt substance discontinuation.
 During this time, medications may also be prescribed to help manage the symptoms of underlying mental health issues, such as anxiety or depression.
 The types of treatments offered are highly specific to the needs of each individual patient.

 Medical detox is often necessary when withdrawing from alcohol, benzodiazepines, and barbiturates because of the risk of complications such as seizures and delirium tremens.8 If you are withdrawing from a different substance, you may be able to detox in a nonmedical facility, often referred to as "social" detox.
 These programs focus on helping people get through withdrawal in a substance-free, supportive environment.
 These programs do not provide medical care but may refer you to another facility if you require medical treatment